ml4ai/prost/README.md

 the Mac operating system.
 Once I have a working copy, I will update this readme with instructions on how to setup Prost on Mac.

+## Prerequisites(MacOS)

+ * MacOS (Tested with 11.2.1)
+ * git is installed to clone the repository
+ * flex 2.6.4 or higher and bison 3.0.4 or higher are installed to parse the input
+ * cmake
+ * gcc compiler is required, clang does not work.
+(Tested with gcc version 9.3.0)
+ * the BDD library [BuDDy](http://sourceforge.net/projects/buddy) is installed
+ * the theorem prover [z3](https://github.com/Z3Prover/z3) is installed

+All dependencies could be found using Macports (not tested with Homebrew).
+Note that git is most likely already installed and I will leave it to the user to install and setup gcc to their liking.
+Prost does look for the compiler using the enviroment variables `CC` and `CXX`.
+Here is a Macport command that install all other dependencies,

+`sudo port install cmake bison flex buddy z3`

+For the rddlsim server, the steps listed below should work (ignore the `apt` call).
+A Java Runtime Enviroment (JRE) is needed, specifically the rddlsim build was tested with openjdk8.
+This can be downloaded using Macports as well,

+`sudo port install openjdk8`

+Ensure that the enviroment variable `JAVA_HOME = /<path_to_jre>/<jre>/Contents/Home`.

+After all this is done, you can try the steps in the installation section.

 # Prost

 Prost is a probabilistic planning system that repeatedly computes which